-This requirement can be fulfilled by adding a new ACI to the Access Control Domain created in the first example:
+This requirement can be fulfilled by adding a new Access Control Item (ACI) to the Access Control Domain created in the first example and by giving it the following properties:

 - Name the name of an ACI should be meaningful and is 'division admin' in this example. - Protected items the ACI grants 'update' permissions on the entries where it is located. - Locations the locations are the people entries in each division. - User class there is a different user class at each location. - Authentication the level of authentication is 'strong'.